Burbank High School (Burbank, California): In the media

 The Nickelodeon TV show Victorious used digitally altered images of Burbank High School as a model of the front of Hollywood Arts, the fictional high school in which most of the series took place.
 The interior of the school, however, was filmed at Nickelodeon on Sunset.
-Also, the Disney Channel TV show A.N.T.
-Farm used only the front of the school as transitions between scenes.
+Additionally, the Disney Channel TV show A.N.T.
+Farm used the front of the school as transitions between scenes.

 Corvette Summer was filmed at Burbank High School's auto shop building and classrooms.

-In 1979 the Montreal Expos baseball team along with other MLB stars played basketball for charity in the BHS gym.
+In 1979, the Montreal Expos, along with other MLB stars, played basketball for charity in the Burbank High gymnasium.
 The radio DJ Charlie Tuna was the MC.